IRF works with several local partners in Indonesia to increase the population of Sumatran rhinos.

-IRF works with local partner, the Rhino Foundation of Indonesia (Yayasan Badak Indonesia or YABI), to increase the population of Sumatran rhinos in Indonesia by monitoring and protecting rhinos and their habitats through our Rhino Protection Units, understanding its basic biology, breeding the species at the Sumatran Rhino Sanctuary, and working with local communities to build support for conservation.
+Working alongside these dedicated Indonesian NGOs, we strive to increase the population of Sumatran rhinos by monitoring and protecting rhinos and their habitats through Rhino and Wildlife Protection Units, investigating and preventing wildlife crime, breeding the species at the Sumatran Rhino Sanctuary, and working with local communities to replant rhino habitat and build support for conservation.

 Rhino Operations in Sumatra

-Sumatran Rhino Sanctuary.
 In 1996, the International Rhino Foundation (IRF) built the 250-acre Sumatran Rhino Sanctuary in partnership with local NGO Yayasan Badak Indonesia (YABI), who currently manages the SRS, the Indonesian Ministry of Environment and Forestry, Way Kambas National Park and Taman Safari International.
 Located in the heart of Way Kambas National Park on the island of Sumatra, the SRS is home to the only reproductively viable captive Sumatran rhinos in the world.
-The facility’s seven resident rhinos – adult males Andalas and Harapan (brothers born at the Cincinnati Zoo and moved to the SRS as sub-adults), male Andatu (born at the facility in 2012), and females Rosa, Bina, Ratu and her female calf Delilah (also born at the facility May 12th, 2016), reside in large, natural rainforest habitats and receive state-of-the-art veterinary care and nutrition.
+The facility’s eight resident rhinos reside in large, natural rainforest habitats and receive state-of-the-art veterinary care and nutrition.
 This tiny population is the core of an intensively managed breeding and research program that is intended to promote the species’ population growth while also generating a genetically diverse “founder” group that could be used as a source for animals to repopulate the National Parks.
 The goal of this program is to increase our knowledge about the ecology and behavior of the species while also supporting the population in the wild.

 Facing habitat loss, encroachment by humans, and poaching for their horns, something had to be done to protect Indonesia’s two species of rhinos (Javan and Sumatran) from disappearing.
-On August 31 in 1995, the line was drawn and the first Rhino Protection Units were formed to guard rhinos and other wildlife from poaching threats.
+On August 31, 1995, the line was drawn and the first Rhino Protection Units were formed to guard rhinos and other wildlife from poaching threats.

-Rhino Protection Units (RPUs) and Wildlife Protection Teams (WPTs) are highly trained four-person units that patrol key areas of rhino habitat in the national parks.
-IRF’s on-the-ground partner, the Rhino Foundation of Indonesia (Yayasan Badak Indonesia or YABI) and Forum Konservasi Leuser (FKL), operate the RPU and WPT programs.
+Rhino Protection Units (RPUs) and Wildlife Protection Teams (WPTs) are highly trained four-person units that patrol key areas of rhino habitat in protected areas.
+IRF’s on-the-ground partners, the Rhino Foundation of Indonesia (Yayasan Badak Indonesia or YABI) and Forum Konservasi Leuser (FKL), operate the RPU and WPT programs.

 Members are recruited from local communities and even today, there are many applications for any opening.
 “To work with the RPU is not easy,” said Bahara, a 25-year RPU member.
 “Many people want to join but not everyone can.”